Why is it important to optimize WordPress database with WPML?

 3. Learn more about WPML tables (to be able to optimize WordPress database with WPML)

-WPML does translation by creating copies of pages/posts etc. so it’s expected to have increased size on every new country (translation instance).
+WPML does translation by creating copies of pages/posts etc. Meaning, it’s expected to have increased size on every new country (translation instance).
 The table that holds the language and translation information is called icl_translations, so this table should be monitored for size changes.
 Strings related to web site are kept in table icl_strings and their translations are kept inside table icl_string_translations.
 You should monitor these tables to be sure that database size actually increased because of WPML.

 4. Setup proper staging and test everything before implementing to production